kazuki43zoo/demo-application/README.md

 > * **Spring Security has responsible for the authentication processing.**
 > * **Spring MVC has responsible for screen flow control.**

 > ![alt text](./images/tip.png "Tip")<br>
-> **If not exists requirement as input value validation or re-display, spring-mvc is not required.**
+> **If not exists requirement as input value validation or re-display, Spring MVC is not required.**

 ## 4.1.
 View the login form